SparkPost/bouncy-sink/CONFIGURING.md

 If running the usual setup from crontab, you can skip this section.

-The script can be fed a directory (where it looks for, processes, and deletes) files ending in `.msg`.
+The script is fed a directory (where it looks for, processes, and deletes) files ending in `.msg`.

-It can also be fed a single file with `-f`, or (with no params) ingest content from stdin.

 ```
-$ sudo src/consume-mail.py -help
+$ src/consume-mail.py

 NAME
-   consume-mail.py [-f file | -d dir]
+   consume-mail.py -d dir
    Consume inbound mails, generating opens, clicks, OOBs and FBLs

    Config file consume-mail.ini for must be present in current directory

 Parameters
-    (no params)  - ingest a single mail from stdin, e.g. cat mail.msg | src/consume-mail.py
-    -f file      - ingest a single mail file in RFC822 format
     -d directory - look for *.msg files, ingest them, renaming to *.old

 Output